spicybigmac/pennapps/instructions.md

-# Expansi: The AI Layer for Sustainable Seas
+# Expansi: The AI Layer for Sustainable Seas!

 **Mission:**
 Detect and flag illegal, unreported, and unregulated (IUU) fishing and maritime pollution by fusing AIS, satellite, and ocean data.
 Deliver actionable alerts to authorities.